garyesmith/react-portfolio/README.md

 ### Footer component

-Returns JSX to define HTML for the footer, populating it with the current year and the `footerText` value defined in `config.json`.
+Returns JSX to display the footer, populating it with the current year, as well at the `footerText` value defined in `config.json`.

 If the `showSourceCodeLink` in `config.json` is set to `true`, an HTML link to this repository is also included.

 ### Header component

-Returns JSX to define HTML for the header, populating it with the `siteName` and `siteDescription` values defined in `config.json`.
+Returns JSX to display the header, populating it with the `siteName` and `siteDescription` values defined in `config.json`.

 ### Navbar component

-Returns JSX to define HTML for the site navigation bar, populating it with category names defined in `categories.json` and setting the background color to `navColor` as defined in `config.json`.
+Returns JSX to display the site navigation bar, populating it with category names defined in `categories.json` and setting the background color to `navColor` as defined in `config.json`.

 The navigation links render as URL hashes, and the component automatically scrolls the browser window to the selected subheading.

 ### ProjectCategory component

-Returns JSX to define HTML to display related project summaries beneath a category subheading.
+Returns JSX to display any number of related project summary boxes beneath a category subheading.

 The parent *App* component maps through the categories and outputs instances of the *ProjectCategory* component by passing the category's `id`, `tag` and `name`, along with the projects and categories defined in the configuration files.